inakajin/Passport-To-Lifetime-Fitness/README.md

 https://passport-fitness.herokuapp.com/
-For this deployment, here are some users to test: admin1@admin.com/admin1 - an admin user who can modify users, visits and forms, approve visits, approve new users, and grant users admin privileges. admin2@admin.com/admin2 - an admin user who can modify users, visits and forms, approve visits, approve new users, and grant users admin privileges.
+For this deployment, here are some users to test: admin1@admin.com/admin1 - an admin user who can modify users, visits and forms, approve visits, approve new users, and grant users admin privileges.

 student1@student.com/student1, student2@student.com/student2, student3@student.com/student3 - students who can view their own histories and enter visits for approval.